A general framework for cyclic and fine-tuned causal models and their compatibility with space-time: Preliminaries: Acyclic and faithful causal models

 \begin{definition}[Blocked paths] Let $\mathcal{G}$ be a DAG in which $X$ and $Y\neq X$ are nodes and $Z$ be a set of nodes not containing $X$ or $Y$.
 A path from $X$ to $Y$ is said to be \emph{blocked} by $Z$ if it contains either $A\longrsquigarrow W\longrsquigarrow B$ with $W\in Z$, $A\longlsquigarrow W\longrsquigarrow B$ with $W\in Z$ or $A\longrsquigarrow W\longlsquigarrow B$ such that neither $W$ nor any descendant of $W$ belongs to $Z$, where $A$ and $B$ are arbitrary nodes in the path between $X$ and $Y$. \end{definition}

-\begin{definition}[d-separation] Let $\mathcal{G}$ be a DAG in which $X$, $Y$ and $Z$ are disjoint sets of nodes. $X$ and $Y$ are \emph{d-separated} by $Z$ in $\mathcal{G}$, denoted as $(X\perp^d Y|Z)_{\cG}$ (or simply $X\perp^d Y|Z$ if $\cG$ is obvious from context) if every path from a variable in $X$ to a variable in $Y$ is \emph{blocked} by $Z$, otherwise, $X$ is said to be \emph{d-connected} with $Y$ given $Z$. \end{definition}
+\begin{definition}[d-separation] Let $\mathcal{G}$ be a DAG in which $X$, $Y$ and $Z$ are disjoint sets of nodes. $X$ and $Y$ are \emph{d-separated} by $Z$ in $\mathcal{G}$, denoted as $(X\perp^d Y|Z)_{\cG}$ (or simply $X\perp^d Y|Z$ if $\cG$ is obvious from the context) if every path from a variable in $X$ to a variable in $Y$ is \emph{blocked} by $Z$, otherwise, $X$ is said to be \emph{d-connected} with $Y$ given $Z$. \end{definition}

-In classical acyclic causal structures, it has been shown that every d-separation relation $X\perp^d Y|Z$ between pairwise disjoint subsets of nodes implies the corresponding conditional independence $X\indep Y|Z$ holds for distributions compatible with the causal structure~\cite{Verma1988}.
+In classical acyclic causal structures (where the Markov condition of Equation~\eqref{eq: markov} holds), it has been shown that every d-separation relation $X \perp^d Y |Z$ between pairwise disjoint subsets of nodes implies that the conditional independence $X \indep Y |Z$ holds in the corresponding probability distribution~\cite{Geiger1990,Verma1988}.
 In non-classical acyclic causal structures, the same has been shown for d-separation relations between arbitrary disjoint sets of the observed nodes~\cite{Henson2014}.
 In our example of the Bell causal structure, we have the d-separation relations $X\perp^d B|A$ and $Y\perp^d A|B$, which imply the conditional independences $X\indep B|A$ and $Y\indep A|B$ characterising the no-signalling constraints.